mrapp-ke/MLRL-Boomer/python/subprojects/testbed/README.md

 ### 🏁 Advantages

-Making use of MLRL-Testbed does not only help with the burdens of training and evaluating machine learning models, it can also help making your own methods and algorithms more accessible to users.
+Making use of mlrl-testbed does not only help with the burdens of training and evaluating machine learning models, it can also help making your own methods and algorithms more accessible to users.
 This is demonstrated by the rule learning algorithms [mlrl-boomer](https://pypi.org/project/mlrl-boomer/) and [mlrl-seco](https://pypi.org/project/mlrl-seco/) that can easily be run via the command line API described above and even extend it with rule-specific functionalities.

 ### 🔧 Functionalities